On hierarchical hyperbolicity of cubical groups: Introduction

 \subsection{Acknowledgements}

 MFH thanks: Jason Behrstock and Alessandro Sisto for discussions of factor systems during our work on~\cite{BHS:HHS_I}; Nir Lazarovich and Dani Wise for discussions on Question~\ref{question:A}; Talia Fern\'os, Dan Guralnik, Alessandra Iozzi, Yulan Qing, and Michah Sageev for discussions about staircases.
 We thank Richard Webb and Henry Wilton for helping to organize \emph{Beyond Hyperbolicity} (Cambridge, June 2016), at which much of the work on this paper was done.
 Both of the authors thank Franklin for his sleepy vigilance and Nir Lazarovich for a comment on the proof of Lemma~\ref{lem:chain_find}.
 We are greatly indebted to Bruno Robbio and Federico Berlai for a discussion which led us to discover a gap in an earlier version of this paper, and to Elia Fioravanti for independently drawing our attention to the same issue.
-We also thank an anonymous referee for helpful comments on an earlier version.
+We also thank an anonymous referee for helpful comments on an earlier version, and another anonymous referee for several useful comments, including suggesting a simplification of an argument in Section~\ref{subsec:closed_under_complementation}.